You Only Have 10 CALENDAR Days To Contact The DMV To Initiate Your Defense.

 DMV Administrative Hearings can be won because a police officer does not have probable cause for his actions.
 These hearings can be won because documents or reports are not properly introduced as evidence.
 They can be won because affirmative evidence reveals that the evidence against you is dishonest or untrustworthy.

 The secret to success is knowledge, experience, investigation, and action.
-The DMV Defense Experts at California Drivers Advocates are a team of former police officers, DMV hearing officers, investigators, and forensic scientists with the knowledge, experience, and desire to beat the DMV at its own game.
+The DMV Defense Experts at California Drivers Advocates are a team of former police officers, DMV hearing officers, investigators, and forensic scientists with the knowledge, experience, and desire to beat

 Call Us Today and Let Us Work to Shift the Preponderance of Evidence to You.